snadim02/snadim02.github.io/_posts/2026-03-13-acoustic-bedroom.md

 > But **wHaT Ab0uT ReSaLe?!** It's okay if I don't turn a profit or break even on my house projects whenever we eventually sell this place.
 I spend money to improve the quality of my life *right now* for how we live!
 (Plus, with any luck, I don't intend to move imminently.)

-* :heavy_check_mark: :no_entry_sign: The new wardrobe had deeper usable space from wall-to-wall and floor-to-ceiling.
+* :heavy_check_mark: :no_entry_sign: The new wardrobe has deeper usable space from wall-to-wall and floor-to-ceiling.
 * :heavy_check_mark: :pinching_hand: Soft-close cabinet hinges mean no more fingers (or items) getting squished.
 * :heavy_check_mark: :collision: We gained ~4" of floorspace *and* solved the entry door collision issue!
 * :heavy_check_mark: :hear_no_evil: Acoustic tiles are sound-dampening and cozy.